Ackee-Blockchain/trident/documentation/docs/trident-api/token-2022.md

 - `owner` - The owner of the token account
 - `extensions` - Array of additional extensions to enable on the account

-**Returns:** `TransactionResult` indicating success or failure.
+**Returns:** A vector of instructions that need to be executed with `process_transaction`.

-**Description:** Creates an associated Token 2022 account with additional extensions.
+**Description:** Generates instructions to create an associated Token 2022 account with additional extensions.
 The account is automatically funded and any mint-required extensions are included, plus any additional extensions you specify.

 ---